 When babies are born, they are yet to understand the concept of time.
 They do not know the difference between day and night.
 They are governed by hunger and their biological clock.
-Knowing this, it is important to respect their meal times and circadian rhythm; however, this does not mean we can’t help them establish a bedtime routine.
+Knowing this, it is important to respect their meal times and circadian rhythm; however, this doesn’t mean we can’t help them establish a bedtime routine.
 Not only that, routines will help them feel safe as they learn to predict the day’s events.

 How to establish a bedtime routine?

-• Play with your baby during the day so they begin to associate light with play time.
+- Play with your baby during the day, so they begin to associate light with playtime.

-• You can turn on lullaby music or white noise.
+- You can turn on lullaby music or white noise.

 - Keep them in a pleasant environment.
 They can start sleeping in a bassinet instead of a crib.

 - Make sure the temperature is nice, not too cold, and not too hot.
 Many pediatricians recommend 20 degrees Celsius as the ideal temperature; however, ask your pediatrician as recommendations may vary.
 Likewise, avoid placing your baby near the AC to avoid the airflow from hitting them directly.